-Rising Readers launched by supporting a pep rally for students at Golden Terrace Elementary-Intermediate in Naples.
-Media specialist TJ Weeks dressed up as a super hero and K is for Kids’ founder Karen Clawson was there, too, to urge the third, fourth and fifth graders to “Power Up with Reading”.
-Each student who pledged to read a book within the time set by Mrs. Weeks had the opportunity to choose a new book to take home and keep, thanks to K is for Kids.
+K is for Kids sponsored a pep rally for students given by the media specialist at Golden Terrace Elementary-Intermediate in Naples.
+Tiffany “TJ” Weeks dressed up as a super reader!
+K is for Kids’ founder Karen Clawson was there, cheering the third, fourth and fifth graders to “Power Up with Reading!”
+Each student who pledged to read a book within the time set by Mrs. Weeks had the opportunity to choose a new book to take home and keep, compliments of Rising Readers.